 For taking notes at the office and at home, I generally use my Livescribe pen and a Moleskine Livescribe Notebook.* Since using the Livescribe pen is about making physical notes digital, this is the perfect opportunity to switch to the next topic; digital capturing.

-If I have the time, I like to put things directly into Todoist on my phone or at my computer.
+If I have the time, I like to put things directly into Todoist on my phone or on my computer.
 Given that I have the time and clarity of mind, I like to do step 1, 2, and 3 in Todoist at the same time.
 If you have an idea, you know what it is – and you know which project is should go under.

 Back to digital capturing; I write minutes into Evernote (for private meetings) and OneNote (for work meetings.)
 If I take physical notes with my Livescribe pen, these notes will also end up in one of those two places.